pancake-llc/foundation/README.md

 # What

-- The heart of the world tree
+- The heart of the world tree contains base modules
-- Version 2.0.0 still under development

 # Environment